pivotal/docs-platform-automation/docs/reference/task.md

 `[product-slug,semantic-version]`.
 This prefix is added by the [`download-product`][download-product] task when S3 keys are present in the configuration file.

+!!!
+Info
+    It's possible to use IAM instance credentials instead of providing S3 creds in the config file.
+    See [download-product config file][download-product-config] for details.

 {% code_snippet 'tasks', 'download-product-s3' %}